aws-solutions/qnabot-on-aws/VPCSupportREADME.md

 Two new parameters are required when deploying within a VPC

 Select a pre-configured security group.
-This security group must enables inbound communication to the Elasticsearch cluster on port 443.
+This security group must enable inbound communication to the OpenSearch cluster on port 443.

 Select a minimum of two Private Subnets spread over two availability zones.
 These private subnets must have NAT configured to allow communication to other AWS services.
 Do not